ismaildawoodjee/DSAInJava/README.md

 down towards a leaf node. **Depth** of a particular node is the number of edges required to get from that node to the root node.

+Trees are used quite a lot in real world applications.
+File systems are trees, Reddit comments can be represented as trees, nested JSON files are trees, and Google Maps uses graphs to provide the user with paths from initial to terminal locations (graphs are a superset of trees).

 ### Binary (Search) Trees

 A **binary tree** is a tree for which every node has at most two child nodes.